Kansas City District, Missouri Silver Jackets host extreme-flood response tabletop exercise

 |0

-This work, Kansas City District, Missouri Silver Jackets host extreme-flood response tabletop exercise [Image 2 of 2], by Abigail Voegeli, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Kansas City District, Missouri Silver Jackets host extreme-flood response tabletop exercise, by Abigail Voegeli, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT